Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: SIMULATION

 \subsection{Simulation 2: Empirical Size for Hypothesis \eqref{eq:problem}}

-In this subsection, we compare the size of our test statistic $T_n$, and the bootstrap corrected statistic $T_{n}^{boot}$ under varying $K_x$, $K_y$, $B_x$ and $B_y$.
+In this subsection, we study the empirical size under varying $K_x$, $K_y$, $B_x$ and $B_y$.
 We set the edge probability between communities $u$ and $v$ as $B_{uv}^x = B_{uv}^y = r (1 + 3\times\mathds{1}(u=v))$, where $r$ measures the sparsity of the network.
 Let $K_x, K_y \in \{2,3,4,5,6,10,15,20,30\}, r\in\{0.05, 0.1, 0.2\}$, and the size of each block be 200.
 Table \ref{Table:size} reports the result from 200 data replications.
-From Table \ref{Table:size}, $T_n$'s Type I errors are close to the nominal level when $K$ is small, $T_n^{boot}$'s Type I errors are close to nominal level even when $K$ is large.
-On the other hand, under the network is sparse, the test statistic $T_n$ does not have good empirical size, and tend to be a little oversized.
+From Table \ref{Table:size}, $T_n$'s Type I errors are close to the nominal level when $K$ is small, $T_n^{boot}$'s Type I errors are close to the nominal level even when $K$ is large.
+Compared with TST-MD and TST-S, the performances of $T_n^{boot}$ and TST-S are better than TST-MD.
+In some cases, TST-MS does not work well.
+Inversely, the empirical size of $T_n^{boot}$ and TST-S are close to the nominal level.
+It is worth noting that as the sample size increases, the empirical size of the $T_n$ gradually increases, which seems to be contrary to fundamental theory.
+In fact, as the sample size increases, the number of communities also increases.
+As a result, the commonly used community label estimation algorithms cannot exactly recover the community label.
+But by the bootstrap correction, the bootstrap corrected statistic $T_n^{boot}$ has a good empirical size, which implies that the statistic with the bootstrap correction works well.
+We also notice that when the network is sparse, the test statistic $T_n$ does not have good empirical size, and tends to be a little oversized.